 The Republicans under George "W" Bush have gone even further.
 Eliminate habeas corpus, ignore treaties, and condone torture.
 Yes, even for US citizens, at the whim of the President.
-Use the national military against US citizens, at the whim of the President.
-Use the state national guards against US citizens, at the whim of the President and in the face of opposition by the state Governors.
+Use the national military against US citizens, at the whim of the President and in the face of opposition by the state Governors.